badass-techie/eShopOnSteroids/README.md

 - All microservices send regular heartbeats to the Discovery Server which helps them locate each other as they may have multiple instances running hence different IP addresses.
 - The Cart Microservice manages the shopping cart of each user.
 It uses a cache (Redis) as the storage.
 - The Product Microservice stores the product catalog and stock.
 It's subscribed to the Message Bus to receive notifications of new orders and update the stock accordingly.
 - The Order Microservice manages order processing and fulfillment.
-It performs a gRPC call to the Product Microservice to check the availability of the products in the order pre-checkout, and publishes a message to the Message Bus when an order is placed successfully.
+It performs a gRPC call to the Product Microservice to check the availability and pricing of the products in the order pre-checkout, and publishes messages to the Message Bus to initiate a payment and to update the stock post-checkout.
-- The gRPC communication between the microservices is fault-tolerant and resilient to transient failures thanks to Resilience4j Circuit Breaker.
+- The gRPC communication between the microservices is fault-tolerant thanks to a circuit breaker.
+- The Payment Microservice handles payment processing.
+It's subscribed to the Message Bus to receive notifications of new orders and initiate a payment.
+It does not sit behind the API Gateway as it is not directly accessible by the user.
+It is also stateless and does not store any data.

 Admin services include: